judeharding/modern_react/README.md

 2.) install router for routing pages thru terminal = npm install react-router-dom@5 // last stable version

+3.)
+Open VS terminal and type npm run start.
+Optional, open another VS terminal and type npx json-server --watch data/db.json --port 8000 (if you are running any json files)

-3.) delete the REACT stuff you don't want like logo files and odd components.
+4.) delete the REACT stuff you don't want like logo files and odd components.

-4.) add some index css for the entire SPA.
+5.) add some index css for the entire SPA.
 // base styles

 STAR\* {